Small Changes Big Difference

 bang bang cauliflower 5.25 crispy cauliflower. firecracker sauce. red + spring onion. fresh ginger. coriander.

-A firm favorite with diners the world over, the humble cauliflower is given a makeover & turned into a dish that even the most vegetable shy will be inclined to try.
+A firm favourite with diners the world over, the humble cauliflower is given a makeover & turned into a dish that even the most vegetable shy will be inclined to try.

 The firecracker sauce gives just enough heat to delight, whilst the crispy batter adds a new dimension.
 This dish is one of my favourites and I have it every time I done at Wagamama.